 Healthy Relationships Breakout Worldwide!

 Sound like the impossible dream?
 Perhaps it's not too far off.
 Do you have a burning desire to be a part of social change?
-If so, read on and find out how the Trauma-Informed Schools approach and an extraordinary communication skill set called Nonviolent Communication (NVC) can transform any school's culture.
-A paradigm shift has begun.
+If so, read on and find out how the Trauma-Responsive Schools approach and an extraordinary communication skill set called Nonviolent Communication (NVC) can transform any school's culture especially in this period of the health crisis and the long overdue reckoning with systemic racism.
+Our work directly addresses this paradigm shift.

 We ask this important question: